-1.4 The "User accounts" tab
+1.5 The "User accounts" tab

 The "User accounts" tab makes it possible to browse and manage nodes that belong to the "Users" top level node.
 This part of the tree is reserved for organizing user accounts and user groups.
 In addition, the interface gives access to the built-in permission system, making it possible to manage roles and policies.
-The following screenshot shows how the administration interface looks like when the "User accounts" tab has been selected.